schollii/pypubsub/docs/usage/types_of_errors.rst

 This applies to all levels of a topic path, i.e. the items between '.'.
 For example the following are not allowed: 'a.', '.a', '.', 'a..b', etc.

-If a topic name does not satisfy the above, Pypubsub raises ``pub.TopicNameError``.
+If a topic name does not satisfy the above, PyPubSub raises ``pub.TopicNameError``.

-Some functions in Pypubsub raise an exception if the topic doesn't exist:
+Some functions in PyPubSub raise an exception if the topic doesn't exist:

 - :py:func:`pub.isValid(listener, topicName)`
 - :py:func:`pub.validate(listener, topicName)`